Relieve Elbow Pain Without Surgery In Frankfort, KY

 Since amniotic derived regenerative cell therapy is not derived from embryonic stem cells or fetal tissue, there are no ethical issues with the treatment.
 The amniotic regenerative cell therapy consists of an injection directly into the painful area.
 The therapy has the potential to actually alter the course of the condition and not simply mask the pain.
 This therapy has significant potential for those in pain, and could actually repair structural problems while treating pain and inflammation simultaneously.
 When the amniotic cell material is obtained, it comes from consenting donors who have undergone elective c-sections.
 The fluid is processed at an FDA regulated lab, and is checked for a full slate of diseases per FDA guidelines.
 The amniotic material has been used over 60,000 times in the US with no adverse events reported.
 It acts as an immunologically privileged material, meaning it has NOT been shown to cause any rejection reaction in the body.
 This means there is no graft versus host problem.

-If you’re suffering with Chronic Elbow pain, find out if you are a good candidate for Regenerative Cell Therapy.
+If you’re suffering with Chronic Elbow pain in Lexington or Frankfort, find out if you are a good candidate for Regenerative Cell Therapy.
 Schedule your free consultation with our specialists today!